Clique trees of infinite locally finite chordal graphs: Classic characterisations of clique trees

 \section{Classic characterisations of clique trees}

 For finite chordal graphs, there exist other characterisations of clique trees besides~\eqref{eq_cliqueTree_inducedSubTree}.
-Some of them are: the clique intersection property, the running intersection property and the maximal weight spanning tree property.
-Furthermore, there is the relation between clique trees, minimal vertex separators and the reduced clique graph.
 This section generalises or adapts these results to the infinite case.
+The characterisations are the clique intersection property in Theorem~\ref{thm_cip}, the running intersection property in Theorem~\ref{thm_rip} and the maximal weight spanning tree property in Theorem~\ref{thm_max_local}.